dekoza/mtgpl/EMA.rst

    Vanishing 3 (This creature enters the battlefield with three time counters on it.
 At the beginning of your upkeep, remove a time counter from it.
 When the last is removed, sacrifice it.)

-   When Aven Riftwatcher enters the battlefield or leaves the battlefield, you gain 2 life.
+   When Aven Riftwatcher enters or leaves the battlefield, you gain 2 life.

 :mtgtip:`Balance<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/e/ce648aa3-098b-4af0-a433-fd290bc85904.jpg?1580013606|https://scryfall.com/card/ema/2/balance?utm_source=api>`